apache/hudi/docs/_docs/0_4_docker_demo.md

 # Merge-On-Read Queries:
 ==========================

-Lets run similar queries against M-O-R dataset.
-Lets look at both ReadOptimized and Realtime views supported by M-O-R dataset
+Lets run similar queries against M-O-R table.
+Lets look at both ReadOptimized and Snapshot(realtime data) queries supported by M-O-R table

-# Run against ReadOptimized View.
+# Run ReadOptimized Query.
 Notice that the latest timestamp is 10:29
-0: jdbc:hive2://hiveserver:10000> select symbol, max(ts) from stock_ticks_mor group by symbol HAVING symbol = 'GOOG';
+0: jdbc:hive2://hiveserver:10000> select symbol, max(ts) from stock_ticks_mor_ro group by symbol HAVING symbol = 'GOOG';
 WARNING: Hive-on-MR is deprecated in Hive 2 and may not be available in the future versions.
 Consider using a different execution engine (i.e. spark, tez) or using Hive 1.X releases.
 +---------+----------------------+--+
 | symbol  |         _c1          |